How to Choose the Right Strap for Your Instrument

 Neoprene Straps: Neoprene excels in comfort and function.
 Known for its excellent cushioning properties, it is an ideal choice for reducing shoulder fatigue, especially when playing heavier instruments like bass guitars.
 They may not be the most fashionable option, but they deliver excellent support and weight distribution for long sessions.

-Faux Leather / Vegan Leather: Typically made from petroleum-based materials like PU or PVC, faux leather may seem like a sustainable choice but the reality is quite different.
-It is not biodegradable, it cracks and peels over time, and its durability is far inferior to real leather.
-Many brands use greenwashing tactics to market these materials as eco-friendly despite their plastic origins.
+Faux Leather / Vegan Leather: Typically made from petroleum-based materials like PU or PVC, faux leather is not biodegradable, it cracks and peels over time, and its durability is far inferior to real leather.
 This is one of the main reasons we do not offer faux leather straps.
 For a deeper look at this topic, read our dedicated post on real leather vs faux leather.

 🎯 3.
 Adjustability and Fit